Qutrits for physics at the LHC: Introduction

 In light of the foregoing, the aim of this work is to exploit the theoretical and practical advantages of making use of qutrits in QML models for anomaly detection in HEP data, with a particular focus on LHC experiments.
 The development of a quantum model based on qutrits is proposed, with a comparison with its qubit counterpart undertaken to evaluate its effectiveness in terms of accuracy, scalability and computational efficiency.
-To achieve the desired objectives, a high-fidelity autoencoder structure is utilised as a Quantum Autoencoder (QAE) Ref.~\cite{1p1q}, with CMS real jet data Ref.~\cite{aspenJets} being employed to train the model extrapolated to the qutrit state space, and the implementation of novel logic gates according to the parameters of this state space.
+To achieve the desired objectives, a high-fidelity autoencoder structure is utilised as a Quantum Autoencoder (QAE)~\cite{1p1q}, employing CMS jet data ~\cite{aspenJets} to train the model extrapolated to the qutrit state space, and the implementation of novel logic gates that generalize 2-qubit operations according to the parameters of this state space.